rush86999/atomic-generative-ai-landing/content/faq.md

   answer: If there is a mess up on my side, I will gladly refund your money.
 There is a trial period otherwise.
 No other form of refunds are offerred otherwise.

 - title: Is there a desktop version?
-  answer: A webapp is in the making.
-Stay tuned!
+  answer: The most up-to-date version is the web-app for now :)
 ---